Frequently Asked Questions

 Samples can be mailed to and from the ECL (priority shipping is available) and standard sample containers are mailed to users at their request for easy packaging of material.
 On-site samples can be stored at room temperature, 4 °C, -20 °C, or -80 °C, or in liquid nitrogen vapor.
 Flammable and acid storage conditions are available at room temperature as well.
 Pricing depends on the storage condition and the volume of the storage container.

 What kind of restrictions does ECL place on the samples it can work with?

 The ECL can currently accept samples up to Biosafety Level (BSL) 2.
-We can accept any chemicals typical handled in a lab provided they are accompanied by MSDS documentation, but can not accept radiolabeled or controlled substances.
+We can accept any chemicals typical handled in a lab provided they are accompanied by MSDS documentation, but can not accept radioactive or controlled substances.
 Samples must either be shipped to us in ECL approved containers, or drop shipped from an approved list of suppliers.
-The ECL system is designed to ensure best practices in the handling of both biological and chemical samples to protect both users' experiments and our team members.
+The ECL system is designed to ensure best practices in the handling of both biological and chemical samples to protect both our users' experiments and our team members.

 What tools does the ECL provide to visualize and analyze data?

 A full suite of visualization, analysis, and simulation tools are provided to users through ECL’s Command Center application.
 The ECL offers over 700 independent functions for data manipulation and is powered by the Wolfram Language, which offers an additional 3,500+ functions for visualizing and manipulating scientific information.